mandango/mandango-docs/mandango/mapping.rst

 .. note::
   Mongo allows a *free schema*, but for mapping documents with Mandango you must specify the fields you'll use.
-You can define as fields as you want, Mandango has been designed to take advantage of the free schema of Mongo, so to define a lot of fields is not a performance problem.
+You can define as much fields as you want, Mandango has been designed to take advantage of the free schema of Mongo, so to define a lot of fields is not a performance problem.